PagerTree/apidocs/source/includes/_log.md

 # Log

-A log represents a message that must be sent to the user.
+A log message associated with a resource.

 ## The log object